moses70/devcontainer-dotnet6/README.md

 # devcontainer-dotnet6

+This is a devcontainer configuration for .NET 6.

-All sources were taken unmodified from: https://github.com/microsoft/vscode-dev-containers/tree/master/containers/dotnet at Feb 20, 2021
+Based on the unmodified sources from: https://github.com/microsoft/vscode-dev-containers/tree/master/containers/dotnet taken at Feb 20, 2021